joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Saturday, June 27, 2026.`\
 https://www.nytimes.com/2026/06/26/crosswords/connections-companion-1112.html

-**Heat Wave Prompts Paris to Suspend Sports Events and Public Alcohol Consumption**\
+**Heat Wave Prompts Paris to Suspend Sports Events and Public Drinking**\
-`The Paris police chief, Patrice Faure, said the alcohol restrictions were intended to ease pressure on the health services.`\
+`The Paris police chief, Patrice Faure, said that alcohol restrictions were intended to ease pressure on the health services.`\
 https://www.nytimes.com/2026/06/26/world/europe/france-heat-alcohol-paris-ban.html

 **The Missing Ambassador of the World Cup**\